ark-mod/ArkBot/README.md

 Have a look at our [Roadmap](https://github.com/ark-mod/ArkBot/wiki/Roadmap)

 First time?
 Check out [Installation](https://github.com/ark-mod/ArkBot/blob/master/README.md#installation)

-#### Support
-Please do not use Github as a support forum.
-If you need help, join our [Discord](https://discord.gg/zDJcckF) and one of us will try to help as we can.
-Be sure to click the reaction to join the proper discord channels.

-Read the [wiki](https://github.com/tsebring/ArkBot/wiki) for help getting started.

 #### Suggestions/improvments/bugs
 If you think something is wrong with the project - help improve it.
 If you find a bug - help fix it.
 Don't know how to program?
 Start learning.
 This is the way of open source!